Chevrotain/chevrotain/docs/faq.md

 2. **Choose the optimal Token Type for your use case.**

    See [Token Types Docs](docs/token_types.md) for more details.

+#### Minor Performance Benefits

+These are only required if you are trying to squeeze every tiny bit of performance out of your parser.

-3. **Avoid creating parsing rules which only parse a single Terminal.**
+1. **Avoid creating parsing rules which only parse a single Terminal.**

    There is a certain fixed overhead for the invocation of each parsing rule.
    Normally there is no reason to pay it for a Rule which only consumes a single Terminal.